github/docs/content/admin/identity-and-access-management/using-saml-for-enterprise-iam/configuring-saml-single-sign-on-for-your-enterprise.md

 {% ifversion ghec %}

-For more information about connecting Azure AD to your enterprise, see [Tutorial: Microsoft Entra SSO integration with GitHub Enterprise Cloud - Enterprise Account](https://learn.microsoft.com/en-us/entra/identity/saas-apps/github-enterprise-cloud-enterprise-account-tutorial) in Microsoft Docs.
+For more information about connecting Microsoft Entra ID (previously known as Azure AD) to your enterprise, see [Tutorial: Microsoft Entra SSO integration with GitHub Enterprise Cloud - Enterprise Account](https://learn.microsoft.com/en-us/entra/identity/saas-apps/github-enterprise-cloud-enterprise-account-tutorial) in Microsoft Docs.

 {% elsif ghes %}

-For more information about connecting Azure AD to your enterprise, see [Tutorial: Microsoft Entra SSO integration with GitHub Enterprise Server](https://learn.microsoft.com/en-us/entra/identity/saas-apps/github-ae-tutorial) in Microsoft Docs.
+For more information about connecting Entra ID to your enterprise, see [Tutorial: Microsoft Entra SSO integration with GitHub Enterprise Server](https://learn.microsoft.com/en-us/entra/identity/saas-apps/github-ae-tutorial) in Microsoft Docs.

 ## Username considerations with SAML